You’re considering getting a water filter but how do you find the right one?

 The first question you should ask is what problem you want to solve?

-- Your water drinkable (potable) but tastes and smells poorly
+- Tap water is drinkable (potable) but tastes and smells poorly

 - Concerned about or there is a risk of lead contamination